lorddusk/ObsidianDnD/Reference/deities/Nylea.md

 Birth falls under Nylea's influence as well, and her priests often double as midwives in their communities, blessing babies as they come into the world.

 **Nylea's Goals**: Compared to the other gods, Nylea's goals are modest.
 She wants only to keep the natural world free and healthy, shepherd the seasons through their yearly cycle, and enjoy the beauty of the land.
-But in her darker moments, she realizes that the very existence of civilization on Theros is a mounting threat to nature—perhaps even an effort by the rest of the pantheon to destroy her.
+But in her darker moments, she realizes that the very existence of civilization on Theros is a mounting threat to natureï¿½perhaps even an effort by the rest of the pantheon to destroy her.
 If it were up to her, she might well wipe away all the poleis and larger communities, leaving only scattered tribes of mortals to live in an enforced balance with nature.
 She isn't out to eradicate sapient beings, blaming her fellow gods for the spread of civilization rather than the mortals themselves.

 **Divine Relationships**: Nylea seldom comes into open conflict with the other gods, and she would say that all her clashes with them result from their encroachment on her territory.
 The most frequent targets of her irritation are the gods who encourage the spread of civilization.
 Heliod and Ephara brought law and ambition to mortals, persuading them to congregate in stone-walled cities and consider themselves separate from her realm.